MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-execute-code-remotely.md

 #ms.custom: ""
 ---

-# Execute on a remote Microsoft R Server using the mrsdeploy package
+# Execute on a remote server using the mrsdeploy package

-**Applies to:  Microsoft R Client 3.3.x, Microsoft R Server 9.x**
+**Applies to:  Machine Learning Server, Microsoft R Server 9.x, Microsoft R Client 3.x**

-Remote execution is the ability to issue R commands from either R Server or R Client to a remote session running on another R Server instance.
+Remote execution is the ability to issue R commands from either Machine Learning Server (or R Server) or R Client to a remote session running on another Machine Learning Server instance.
 You can use remote execution to offload heavy processing on server and test your work.
 It is especially useful while developing and testing your analytics.

 Remote execution is supported in several ways:
 + From the command line in console applications